reidjs/react-firebase-input/README.md

 - tel

 #### Forms <FirebaseForm/>
-- FirebaseForm needs the dbRef instance as a prop
+- FirebaseForm props
   - dbRef: reference to firebase realtime database
-- Every input needs a refkey and a value prop
+  - *Do not pass onSubmit prop to the Form*
+- FirebaseForm children input props
   - refkey: key in the database object
   - value: value of the key in the database object
-- *Do not pass an onSubmit prop to the Form*

 ```jsx
 import React, { useState } from 'react'